pine64/website/content/documentation/Pinecil/How_to_repair.md

     PCB 1 style (left photo) is easier to cut the trace.
 Cut all the way across the trace and deep enough to cut the copper contact.
 PCB 2 style (right photo) is harder because the trace has to be cut without damaging the 2 via holes.
 7. Don’t plug in 24V until you first check with a USB-C PD charger that PD debug says **No VBUS** which means the mod is complete.
 If it still says **W. Vbus**, then the connection still exist.
 Cut a little deeper and clean the cut with some IPA (isopropyl alcohol) to remove any copper dust, dry it and check again.
 Taking a macro photo with a phone helps to examine the cut.
 If a USB-C charger is not available, often a phone with a USB-C port is a PD type, and can be used like a charger to plug in and check the PD debug messages (unfortunately, a PC port is not normally "PD" and won’t give proper PD Debug).
-8. If you want another set of eyes on it before you cut, post a photo of your PCB (near the Pinecone) on the Pine64 > [[live Pinecil chat channel](/documentation/#_chat_platforms).
+8. If you want another set of eyes on it before you cut, post a photo of your PCB (near the Pinecone) on the [Pinecil chat channel](/community/#chat-platforms).
 Ask for a volunteer who has _completed_ the 24V mod on a Pinecil V1 to assist.
 Not all chat people own a Pinecil even if they are in the Pinecil channel.